UNIV 54th Annual International University Congress

-Questions: For more information about the UNIV trip, contact Andrew Laird at 214-984-4830 or email@example.com.
+Questions: For more information about the UNIV trip, contact Andrew Laird at email@example.com.

-For more information about the UNIV Congress: See www.univforum.org.
+For more information about the UNIV Congress: See en.univforum.org.

 A highlight of the week is the academic conference that gathers students from over 40 countries to discuss fundamental issues facing humanity today.
 It offers a unique academic and cultural experience for those who wish to reflect on significant world issues in an international setting.

-The main sessions of the conference take place on Tuesday, April 16, from 10:30 am – 6:30 pm, at the Pontifical University of the Holy Cross (located one block north of Piazza Navona).
-The theme for this year’s conference is “Getting Down to Business: The Transformative Power of Work.”
-For more information, visit www.univforum.org.
+The main sessions of the conference take place on Tuesday, March 30, from 10:30 am – 6:30 pm, at the Pontifical University of the Holy Cross (located one block north of Piazza Navona).
+The theme for this year’s conference is “Navigate: Seeking a Solid Education in a Liquid Society.”
+For more information, visit en.univforum.org.